hydroflux/abstractor-ws/BACKLOG.md

 ### Export To Do

-- [ ] Create an 'export' subdirectory inside project management (come up with a better name)
 - [ ] If nothing is recorded, do not create a base runsheet or a folder
 - [ ] Add hyperlinks not if 'download' flag is true on abstract, but rather if a document_directory exists--maybe check length of the document_directory for files with the county prefix
 - [ ] Add volume & document date (effective date for now) to the dataframe at outset, then remove for each county not needed in "transform"